Alwalkeria: Chimeric identity

 In 2005, Rauhut and Remes found Alwalkeria to be a chimera, with the anterior skull referable to a crurotarsan, and the vertebrae referable to various other ancient reptiles including Prolacertiformes; however, they claimed the femur and the astragalus were clearly dinosaurian, with the latter possessing saurischian characteristics.
 In 2011, Novas and colleagues argued that Alwalkeria remains valid on the basis of an unusual morphology of its femur and an astragalus with a conservative morphology more similar to that of basal dinosaurs.
 In 2016, Lecuona, Ezcurra & Irmis reiterated the chimaeric nature of the Alwalkeria holotype, noting that the skull material could be referred to the Crocodylomorpha.
 They also observed that the distal femur was more consistent with the morphology of pseudosuchians, leading them to identify this bone fragment as an indeterminate representative of that clade.
 The vertebrae lack anatomical features allowing for a precise identification, dinosaur, pseudosuchian, or otherwise.

 In 2025, Sen & Ray determined the partial femora belonged to a novel representative of the Lagerpetidae, which they named Alickmeron maleriensis.
-The authors did not classify the astagalus within the genus Alwalkeria, but rather as indeterminate saurischian comparable in morphology to an unnamed Argentinan herrerasaurid.
+The authors did not classify the astragalus within the genus Alwalkeria, but rather as indeterminate saurischian comparable in morphology to an unnamed Argentinan herrerasaurid.
+In 2026, McDavid, Marchant, and Reid stated that Alickmeron is an objective junior synonym of Alwalkeria, due to both taxa having the same type species based on the same holotype, Walkeria maleriensis, based on ISI R 306.
+They agreed with restricting the holotype of Alwalkeria to ISI R 306b, the distal femur, but suggested that the taxon can only be confidently assigned to Pan-Aves (=Avemetatarsalia) incertae sedis, not a lagerpetid pterosauromorph as proposed by Sen & Ray (2025).
+They further regarded the referral of any other material, including the proximal femur, to A. maleriensis as ambiguous.